twfraley/BasicFantasyBeyond/README.md

 _________________________________________________
 Currently working on: <p>

-Adding spells to the web app; otherwise the magic classes are worthless.
+Currently adding spells to the web app.
+Otherwise the magic classes are worthless.